← projects terminal-index

 Why vanilla CSS?

 Tailwind is great for productivity.
 But for a personal site with a highly specific aesthetic, utility classes fight against you.
-Every retro effect I wanted needed custom CSS anyway — might as well own the whole stylesheet.
+Every retro effect I wanted needed custom CSS anyway so might as well own the whole stylesheet.

 Why no JavaScript on most pages?